 - Ungulate harvest strategies might be developed to mitigate climate change effects on the ecosystem (e.g. retard tall shrub expansion).

 The semi-domesticated reindeer population is monitored through annual official statistics on herd sizes, herd composition, reproductive success and losses, as reported from the reindeer herders, and slaughter weights obtained from slaughterhouses.
 In Rákkonjárga reindeer district, live body masses, fecundity and survival is monitored annually on a subset of individually marked reindeer.
-Moose are monitored by the moose hunters’ trough the “Sett Elg” monitoring program (Solberg et al 2014), that gives an estimate of moose densities, age structure and fecundity, and slaughter weights of shoot animals.
+Trough the monitoring program for semi-domesticated reindeer.
+Moose are monitored by the monitoring program for ungulates, that gives an estimate of moose densities, age structure and fecundity, and slaughter weights of shoot animals.
 In addition, the habitat use of reindeer and moose is monitored through the use of GPS collars on a subset of animals.